t00msday/StocksExample/Readme.md

 # Docker Setup
 - Base docker image in project root
 - individual images for frontend and backend in their respective directories

+# Stock Configuration
+- the stocks provided can be configured using the stocks/stock-config.ts in the backend

 # Mocking in Backend
 - the backend can be started using a mock-stock provider using `start:dev_mock` to provide randomized data sets